spacetelescope/pandeia-verification/README.md

 1.3: stored sensitivity	data from Pandeia v1.3
 latest: points to the most recent stored engine release data.
 outputs: folder current test runs will be written to.

+The tests verification_tools, and v1.3 folders have both JWST and WFIRST data.
+The remaining folders are JWST-only.